2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Russia has comparative advantage over Japan.
-Similarly, the more yellow a dot/product is, the more Japan has comparative advantage over Russia.
+This visualization shows the product space at the HS4 level with the flags of Russia and Japan.
+This means that a dot/product with the flag of Russia indicates it has a comparative advantage over Japan.
+Similarly, a dot/product with the flag of Japan indicates it has a comparative advantage over Russia.

 Product Space of Russia (Flag) and Japan (Flag) (2022)